Ehab-Alsaade/Ehab-Alsaade/README.md

 - 👋 Hi, I’m Ehab-Alsaade
-- 👀 I’m interested in Competitive Programming and Backend Development using Node.js
+- 👀 I’m interested in Competitive Programming and Graphics programming.
-- 🌱 I’m currently learning C/C++, Javascript
+- 🌱 I’m currently learning C/C++, Java, prolog.

 <!---
 Ehab-Alsaade/Ehab-Alsaade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.